mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     cd input/defaults/domains/
     python preprocess_grid_boxes.py -gridcro2d GRIDCRO2D.California_12km_97x107 -rows 97 -cols 107  -regions california_counties_lat_lon_bounding_boxes.csv

-And this would print a nicely-formatted dictionary (JSON/Python) to the screen, which you can copy to a file called `county_boxes_ca_12km.py`.
+This would print a nicely-formatted dictionary (JSON/Python) to the screen, which you can copy to a file called `county_boxes_ca_12km.py`.

-#### Calvad Data
+#### CalVAD Data

-ESTA uses temporal profiles taken from real-world traffic measurements, aggregated by the Calvad database.
-In particular, ESTA includes two sets of on-road temporal profiles taken from Calvad: one for diurnal profiles and one for day-of-week profiles.
+ESTA uses temporal profiles taken from real-world traffic measurements, aggregated by the CalVAD database.
+In particular, ESTA includes two sets of on-road temporal profiles taken from CalVAD: one for diurnal profiles and one for day-of-week profiles.

-As Calvad is derived from real-world data, it only has three data types that are relevant to modeling using EMFAC2014: Light-Duty, Medium-Duty, and Heavy-Duty.
+As CalVAD is derived from real-world data, it only has three data types that are relevant to modeling using EMFAC2014: Light-Duty, Medium-Duty, and Heavy-Duty.
 In addition, temporal profiles were added for one special case scenario: School Busses, whose driving patterns are quite regular.

-The Calvad database was used to generate temporal profiles for 6 different weekday types: Sunday, Monday, Tuesday-through-Thursday, Friday, Saturday, and Holidays.
+The CalVAD database was used to generate temporal profiles for 6 different weekday types: Sunday, Monday, Tuesday-through-Thursday, Friday, Saturday, and Holidays.
+Tuesday through Thursday are considered to be peak days in transportation modeling with generally the same amount of traffic each day.

 #### calvad_dow